 The word "proof" is a strong one, but as stated, more often then not in the actual praxis of doing mathematics, one can argue if arguments suffice for a "proof".
 Personal judgments play a strong role here.
 To emphasize this subjective aspect, we usually speak about a convincing argument instead of a proof when we refer to what is usually considered a proof.
 Occasionally, we also literally write "proof".
-This also allows us to distinguish between "proofs" (in our terminology: convincing arguments) as actually expressed by mathematicians and (formal) proofs in formal systems, a distinction which will be of importance later.1
+This also allows us to distinguish between what is usually called "proofs" by mathematicians (thus convincing arguments in our terminology) and (formal) proofs in formal systems, a distinction which will be of importance later.